Copper intrauterine devices (IUDs)

 - Faint

-In the first 1 to 3 months, you may have:
+The first 1 to 3 months, you may have:

-Keep your follow up appointment about 6 weeks after the IUD is put in.
+You will be offered a follow up appointment about 6 weeks after the IUD is put in.

-In the first 3 to 6 months:
+After the first 3 months:

-- If you have any questions or concerns, talk to your provider.
+- Your body should be used to the Paragard®.
+Each person is different though.
+If you have questions or concerns, talk with your provider.

-- Your periods can be heavier.
+- Your periods can be heavier and you can have more cramping.

 Checking your strings: